LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 27th Sunday in Ordinary Time - A Culture of Life

-But what of the lives of our brothers and sisters across the planet?
+cultureoflifeBut what of the lives of our brothers and sisters across the planet?

-It is never enough just to love God.
-Jesus told us this.
+For Catholics across the U.S., the month of October is dedicated as "National Respect Life Month."
+During this time we are reminded of the sacredness of every human person from conception to death, because it is never enough just to love God.
 We must love one another as well.
 But loving one another is also not enough.
 We are expected to give our lives for one another.
-We are expected - and commanded - to love each other with the love of God... to love the way Jesus loved - with the compassion of God.
+We are expected - and commanded - to love each other with the love and compassion of God Himself.
 This is the love that heals.

 The task of the healer is to foster connections that go beyond family and local community.
 The healer breaks down the barriers between people, between races and nations.
 The healer shapes new connections across the chasm of misunderstanding and hatred, across prejudice or revenge.
-The healer is a reflection Jesus, the Healer, who attempted to connect people across the lines of their enmities, their institutional differences and their ideological divisions.
+The healer is a reflection of Jesus, the Healer, who attempted to connect people across the lines of their enmities, their institutional differences and their ideological divisions.

 At her very best, the Church is this compassionate, loving, all-embracing and all-inclusive community of believers.
-At her very worst, she appears to be an autocratic institution, bent on controlling power and maintaining the status quo.
+At her very worst she appears to be an autocratic institution, bent on controlling power and maintaining the status quo.
 Most of the time, we find ourselves somewhere in the middle - struggling to disengage from that which breaks us apart to become that which we are all called to be.

 Lehrer ends the parody with two lines: